5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Frequently Asked Questions (FAQs)

-How much weight can standard ceiling electrical boxes support safely?
+How much weight can standard ceiling electrical boxes safely support?

 What electrical permits are needed for DIY pendant installations?